RetroDECK/ES-DE/USERGUIDE-DEV.md

 In general it should be straightforward to run ES-DE on Windows.
 Almost all emulators are available on this operating system and driver quality and controller support is normally very good.

 Just make sure to never place games or other resources on network shares using the Microsoft SMB protocol as that will lead to unacceptable performance degradations and extremely long startup times if you have a large collection.
 See the point above on how to setup an NFS share if you insist on placing files or other resources on network drives.

+Also make sure that you don't use the exFAT filesystem as its very poor disk I/O performance will make ES-DE run really slowly.
+Using this filesystem will make the theme downloader fail as well.

 In order for ES-DE to run, graphics drivers with OpenGL support have to be installed.
 If not, the application simply won't start.
 For really old graphics cards the available drivers may not provide an OpenGL version that is modern enough for ES-DE to work, and in this case a last resort solution would be to install the _Mesa3D for Windows_ library which provides software-based OpenGL rendering.
 The 64-bit version of this library can be downloaded from [https://fdossena.com/?p=mesa/index.frag](https://fdossena.com/?p=mesa/index.frag) and you simply extract the opengl32.dll file into the ES-DE installation directory.
 Just be aware that the performance may be quite bad.